Eyongtarh/Eyongtarh-Tennis-Club/README.md

 ### The footer

-The footer contains three different features.
-The first are links to social media websites which opens in a new page: Twitter, YouTube, Instagram, and Facebook.
-And lastly, a copyrights statement.
+The footer contains three different features in three columns.
+The first column is made up of links to social media websites which opens in a new page: Twitter, YouTube, Instagram, Facebook, and a copyrights statement.
 The second and third sections contains the contact information and opening hours respectively.

 ## Testing

 ### Within Page

-The links included in the page works perfectly.The booking form also shows a positive respond to use.
+The links included in the page works perfectly.The book time form also shows a positive respond to use.

 ### Lighthouse